impactbyte-learn/code-restapi-orm-sqldatabase/README.md

 });
 ```

-Use the model, from anywhere:
+Use the model from anywhere.
+For instance, in your controller functions.

 ```js
 const models = require('../../models');